Retention

 • Ignoring the reason they left.
 If they left because of a bug and you haven't fixed it, don't ask them back yet.

 Set it up once, automate it, and let it run.
 It's free revenue recovery on autopilot.
+Calculate the full picture with the [MRR calculator](/mrr-calculator).

 win-backchurned customersre-engagementemail campaignsSaaS retention